TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 ------------------------------------------------

 The canonical way to share information across modules within a single program is to create a special module (often called config or cfg).
-Just import the config module in all modules of your application; the module then becomes available as a global name.
+Just agiza the config module in all modules of your application; the module then becomes available as a global name.
 Because there is only one instance of each module, any changes made to the module object get reflected everywhere.
 For example: